Scalingo/cli/README.md

      stacks-set  Set the runtime stack of an app

    SCM Integrations:
-     scm-integrations              List your scm integrations
+     scm-integrations              List your SCM integrations
-     scm-integrations-create       Create a link between scm integration and your account scm-integrations-destroy      Destroy a link between scm integration and your account scm-integrations-import-keys  Import public SSH keys from scm integration
+     scm-integrations-create       Create a link between SCM integration and your account scm-integrations-destroy      Destroy a link between SCM integration and your account scm-integrations-import-keys  Import public SSH keys from SCM integration

 GLOBAL OPTIONS:
    --addon value             ID of the current addon (default: "<addon_id>") [$SCALINGO_ADDON]